nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Calendar Features
-The events and tasks will be both sync to your calendar.
+The events and tasks will be both synchronised to your calendar.
 You are not able to do any modification through the calendar.

 * Select on an event /task
-  Your selection on task / event will be sync to calendar.
-When you select a task /event, the calendar will jump to the correct time frame to show the task / event as highlighted.
+> Your selection on task /event will be sync to calendar.
+When you select a task /event, the calendar will jump to the correct time frame to show the task /event as highlighted.

 * Current time
-  The red line shows the current time.
+> The red line shows the current time.

 * Toggle Calendar view
-  With the `show` calendar, you can jump to any valid time frame such as "today, tomorrow 9pm".
+> With the `show` calendar, you can jump to any valid time frame such as "today, tomorrow 9pm".
 You can also toggle the view between week view(5 days by default) and day view.

 <img src="images/Calendar_Day.png" width="400"> <img src="images/Calendar_Week.png" width="400">